edxu96/MatrixOptim.jl/examples/dynamic/project/README.tex.md

 \end{align}
 $$

-The calculate procedure for iterations can be expressed by:
+The calculate procedure for iterations can be expressed by the following equations:

 $$
 \begin{align}